port-labs/port-docs/docs/create-self-service-experiences/setup-backend/jenkins-pipeline/examples/scaffold-github-using-cookiecutter.md

 sidebar_position: 2
 ---

-# Scaffold Repositories Using Cookiecutter
+# Scaffold GitHub Repositories Using Cookiecutter

-[This Jenkins pipeline](https://github.com/port-labs/cookiecutter-gha) allows you to quickly scaffold repositories using a [Cookiecutter Template](https://www.cookiecutter.io/templates) via Port Actions.
+This example demonstrates how to quickly scaffold GitHub repositories using a [Cookiecutter Template](https://www.cookiecutter.io/templates) via Port Actions.

 In addition, as cookiecutter is an open-source project you can make your own project template, learn more about it [here](https://cookiecutter.readthedocs.io/en/2.0.2/tutorials.html#create-your-very-own-cookiecutter-project-template).